comp129/comp55/docs/labs/5-Interact.md

 which essentially says,
 *is the ```x``` and ```y``` coordinates of where I pressed the mouse on top of the ball?*
 If so, change the color and otherwise set the ball's location.
-While different locations within the bounds of the ball may be offset from the ball's all clicks within the bounds of the ball are on the ball, and the ball should not be moved.
+While different locations within the bounds of the ball may be offset from the ball's coordinates, all clicks within the bounds of the ball are on the ball, and the ball should not be moved.